Last Updated on February 5, 2021 by Jim Ferri

 This time I wanted to explore the other Giverny, in Normandy, one of the best places to visit in France, a village of Norman half-timbered buildings, little pathways and pebble-paved streets.
 It still looks much the same today as they did hundreds of years ago.
 Still mostly untouched by tourists, these little streets connect Chemin du Roy, the main road through the village, to Rue Claude Monet.

 I began my diversion by making the first of several square routes, up and down named streets and paths with no names.
 From the public parking lot, I turned left on Chemin du Roy, and made a right on Rue Du Colombier.
-Peeking down Rue du Milieu from Colombier, I was surprised to find a stretch of narrow road lined with small half-timbered houses.
+Peeking down Rue du Milieu from Colombier, Surprisingly, I found a stretch of narrow road lined with small half-timbered houses.
 It was all in quiet contrast to the more touristy and crowded Monet home and gardens.